neondatabase/website/content/docs/guides/cloudflare-pages.md

 export default App;
 ```

 The `App` component fetches the list of books from the server and displays them.
-It also provides a form to add new books to the list. `Cloudflare` Pages allows us to define the api endpoints as serverless functions, which we'll implement next.
+It also provides a form to add new books to the list. `Cloudflare` Pages allows us to define the API endpoints as serverless functions, which we'll implement next.

 ### Implement the serverless functions